-For this activity, click on LOGO (Turtle) geometry to open this free online applet in a new window.
-(Or alternatively download to your computer StarLogo turtle geometry from the Massachusetts Institute of Technology (MIT) for free by clicking on the link.)
+For this activity, click on Online LOGO (Turtle) geometry to open this free online applet in a new window.
 Try to resize the windows a little so you have them more or less alongside each other.

-With this nice applet you can program a little turtle to move FORWARD with the command 'fd', and turn it LEFT or RIGHT through any angle in degrees you choose with the respective commands 'lt anglesize' or 'rt anglesize', to DRAW an endless variety of geometric figures.
+With this nice applet you can program an arrow to move FORWARD with the command 'fd', and turn it LEFT or RIGHT through any angle in degrees you choose with the respective commands 'lt anglesize' or 'rt anglesize', to DRAW an endless variety of geometric figures.
 Read the Instructions about the available commands on the left.

-2) Then in left column/margin below PROGRAM type the following commands one after the other, pressing GO each time, to move the turtle FORWARD by 200 steps and TURNING it RIGHT through 144 degrees, and repeating it another 4 times.
-Can you guess what type of polygon will be formed?
+1) In the active window of the open applet, type the following commands one after the other, pressing GO each time, to move the arrow FORWARD by 10 steps and then TURNING it RIGHT through 144 degrees, and repeating it another 4 times.
+Can you guess in advance what type of polygon will be formed?

-4) To draw a new figure, click on the 'clear' button to clear the screen.
-Try drawing an equilateral triangle, a square, a regular convex pentagon, etc. Or try repeating these procedures a number of times and see what figures you get: forward 150 right 135; forward 150 right 160; forward 150 right 80, etc. Can you figure out the sum of the interior angles of each of these figures?
+3) To draw a new figure, type in 'cs' at the bottom and click GO to clear the screen.
+Try drawing an equilateral triangle, a square, a regular convex pentagon, etc. Or try repeating these procedures a number of times and see what figures you get: forward 8 right turn 135; forward 8 right turn 160; forward 8 right turn 80, etc. Can you figure out the sum of the interior angles of each of these figures?

-5) What will the sum of the interior angles be if the polygon in 3), or any of the others, are irregular, and do not have equal sides and angles?
+4) What will the sum of the interior angles be if the polygon in 2), or any of the others, are irregular, and do not have equal sides and angles?
 Will their interior angle sum change or be the same?
-Continue below or investigate further using suitable dynamic geometry software!
+Continue below or investigate further using suitable dynamic geometry software.

 1a) You may have earlier learnt the formula S = 180(n-2) by which to determine the interior angle sum of a polygon in degrees, but this formula is only valid for simple convex and concave polygons, and NOT valid for a star pentagon like the one shown below.

-1d) Drag vertices A, B, C, D or E. What do you notice about the Angle Sum of the star pentagon in the left column?
+1c) Drag vertices A, B, C, D or E. What do you notice about the Angle Sum of the star pentagon?
 Can you explain (prove) it?

-2) Click on the appropriate Link to ... in the dynamic sketch above to check the interior angle sum for a crossed septagon like ABCDEFG.
+1) Click on the appropriate Link to ... in the dynamic sketch above to check the interior angle sum for a crossed septagon like ABCDEFG.
 Then drag the septagon into other shapes and see if you can correctly predict or explain the shown interior angle sum.

-3) Click on the appropriate Link to ... in the dynamic sketch above to check the interior angle sum of a crossed octagon like HIJKLMNO.
+2) Click on the appropriate Link to ... in the dynamic sketch above to check the interior angle sum of a crossed octagon like HIJKLMNO.
 Then drag the octagon into other shapes and see if you can correctly predict or explain the shown interior angle sum.

-4) Click on the appropriate Link to ... in the dynamic sketch above to check the interior angle sum for a crossed quadrilateral like PQRS.
+3) Click on the appropriate Link to ... in the dynamic sketch above to check the interior angle sum for a crossed quadrilateral like PQRS.
 Then drag the quadrilateral into the shape of a convex or concave quadrilateral (e.g. dragging S to the left across PQ), and then back again into a crossed shape.
-Can you explain what you observe?
+Can you explain (prove) what you observe?
 Why does the crossed quadrilateral have two reflexive angles?
 (Hint: consider directed angles by Evan Chen.
 The linked pdf also explains how, using directed angles, one can write solutions to math olympiad problems that cover all cases).

-Note: My book Rethinking Proof has a learning activity with a worksheet and associated sketch in relation to the defining of 'interior angles' in terms of the concept of 'directed angles' so as to extend it in a consistent way to the interior angle sum of a crossed quadrilateral, and crossed polygons in general.
+a) My 2012 book Rethinking Proof with Sketchpad has a learning activity with a worksheet and associated sketch in relation to the defining of 'interior angles' in terms of the concept of 'directed angles' so as to extend it in a consistent way to the interior angle sum of a crossed quadrilateral, and crossed polygons in general.

-d) Read my 1999 Math in School article Stars: A second look for a short proof of a general formula, and for more examples, see Problem 15 on pp. 49-50 and the Solutions on pp. 135-136 of my book Some Adventures in Euclidean Geometry.
+d) Read my 1999 Math in School article Stars: A second look for a short proof of this general formula, and for more examples, see Problem 15 on pp. 49-50 and the Solutions on pp. 135-136 of my book Some Adventures in Euclidean Geometry.